Board of Directors 2021-2022

 Congratulations to our School Board Chairperson, Dawn Watson, for being elected as the Southern region representative to the OSBA Board for 2021.

-Meet our newest Board member Nancy McKinnis appointed in September, 2020
+Meet Board member Nancy McKinnis appointed in September, 2020

 We are delighted to welcome our newest member to our Board.
 Nancy McKinnis was recently selected to fill a vacancy at our September 3, 2020 meeting.